IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 - `testnets` - prepare files so cluster will run on real network and will also have stake pool configured there.
 Tests that require pool presence will be run there.

-<em>Procedure for setting up cluster on real network will be described in separate document and link will be added here later.</em>
+<em>The procedure for setting up cluster on real network will be described in a separate document and link will be added here later.</em>

 </br>